jaeyounkim/tensorflow/tensorflow/lite/java/ovic/OSS_TEMPLATE.md

 <!--
-This is a README.md template we encourage you to use when you release your model.
+• This is a README.md template we encourage you to use when you release your model.
-There are general sections we added to this template for various ML models.
+• There are general sections we added to this template for various ML models.
-You may need to add or remove a few sections depends on your needs.
+• You may need to add or remove sections depending on your needs.
 -->

 # Project Name